sa-concept-refactoring/doc/chapters/analysis.typ

 === Code Actions

-All refactoring features so called "tweaks" reside in the `refactor/tweaks` directory, where they are registered through the linker.
+All refactoring features, so called "tweaks", reside in the `refactor/tweaks` directory, where they are registered through the linker.
 The return type of a tweak is always a Code Action, which represents a change that can be performed in code. @code_action These compact plugins inherit the Tweak class which acts as a interface base.
 // TODO: Das liesse sich schön visualisieren.
 When presented with a selection, they can swiftly assess if they are applicable and, if necessary, create the edits, potentially at a slower pace.
 These fundamental components constitute the foundation of the LSP code-actions flow.

-Each tweak has it's own class the structure of this class is demonstrated in @tweak_structure.
+Each tweak has its own class.
+The structure of this class is demonstrated in @tweak_structure.

 #figure(
  [